macartan/CQtools/README.md

-# gbiqqtools
+# CQTools

-`gbiqqtools` is an R package for choosing research strategies using probabilistic causal models created with `gbiqq`.
+`CQTools` is an R package for choosing research strategies using probabilistic causal models created with `CausalQueries`.